eideeivindsen/react-beginner-course-day-1/02-props/README.md

 <br><br>

-#### 💎 A2 - Create a custom component that renders images from `picsum.photos`
+#### 💎 A2 - Create a custom component that renders a single image from `picsum.photos`
 See https://picsum.photos/ for how you can use the the properties `id`, `width`, `height`, `grayscale`, and `blur`.
-You do not need to implement them all, `grayscale` and `blur` will be more difficult.
+You do not need to implement them all. `grayscale` and `blur` will be more difficult.
 Remember to set suiting default values in your component.

 Add a few `Picsum` images below the avatars in `App`.